-All registrations for LSHS sports and activities are done through a new system beginning in the Fall of 2020:
+All registrations for LSHS sports and activities are done through a new system now since Fall of 2020:

 - Sign in as a NEW USER.

 - You will receive an email to verify the email address along with a link to continue registration.

 - Once you enter in your child’s name and birthdate the rest of the information including their student ID should auto fill.

 - You will be told your registration is pending until we go in and confirm the sports physical and approve it.

 Participants must have a current physical on file & registration completed to begin practice. *Physicals are valid for three (3) years from the date of the exam.

 IMPORTANT NOTE: * Three-Year Physical Clearance Extension now in effect based on recent MSHSL Board of Directors Executive Committee decision.